Jacque Alexander Tardy: Crawford

 Following Tardy's release from jail he travelled to Cuba, where on January 24, 1827, Tardy received a signed petition to practice dentistry.
 There Tardy teamed up with Jose Murando (a.k.a.
-Courro), Jose Hilario Casares (aka Pepe), and Felix Barbieto, intending to steal a ship and flee to Africa or Europe with its cargo.
+Courro), Jose Hilario Casares (a.k.a.
+Pepe), and Felix Barbieto, intending to steal a ship and flee to Africa or Europe with its cargo.
 Tardy met Captain Henry Brightman of Troy, Massachusetts in port.
 Tardy introduced himself as a doctor to Captain Brightman who then consulted about his asthma.
 Tardy sent 3 vials of "asthma medication" to Captain Brightman, before the ship set sail.
 Tardy's plan was to poison most of those aboard once they were at sea, while keeping those alive that might aid with navigation and translation.
 Tardy and his co-conspirators boarded the brig Crawford at the port of Mantanzas, Cuba, as two separate parties, Felix with a large trunk he claimed contained $17,000 in gold.

 The Crawford sailed May 28 with mate Edmund Dobson, Norman Robinson, a North Kingstown RI carpenter named Eldred Holloway, an Irish carpenter, Ferdinand Ginoulhiac, Nathaniel P. Deane, cook Stephen Gibbs, Joseph Doliver, Asa Bicknell, and Oliver Potter.
 On May 31, Captain Brightman was ill and confined to his berth (probably due to his "asthma medicine"), the rest of the passengers and crew were ill shortly after eating a breakfast prepared by Tardy.